Poulbi/chatty/README.md

 - [x] bug: do not allow sending empty message
 - [x] wrapping messages
 - [x] bug: when sending message after diconnect (serverfd?)
+- [x] Handle disconnection thiin a thread, the best way would be
+- [ ] ctrl+z to suspend

 ## server
 - [ ] log messages to file (save history)